shermanloan/scejson-doc/doc/module-loan.md

 stream should begin on Feb.
 1, 2021, then the field should be specified as `"Date" : "2021-02-01"`.

+For payment frequencies that are monthly multiples, the day number specified in this field specifies the desired day number of all future payments, if this day number does not exceed the number of days in the computed month.
+As an example, if the first payment is scheduled to be made in February of 2022 and the desired day for all payments is the 30th, then the field would be specified as `"Date" : "2022-02-30"`.

 However, to provide power and flexibility to the calling application, the SCE will also understand `Date` values in the following formats: